 Due to the microscopic droplet size (55 – 75 μm) achieved with this technology, the surface area of the water is greatly increased (by about x 2000 when the droplet size is 65 μm) and still has enough kinetic energy to overcome fire convection currents.

 - Cooling (heat absorption)

-- Displacement of oxygen & dilution of fuel vapor (inert gasses form as water expands at a ratio of 1750 to 1 when converting to steam)
+- Oxygen displacement (inert gasses form as water expands at a ratio of 1750 to 1 when converting to steam)

 EnviroMist™ Functioning Principles

 The EnviroMist™ Local Protection System was designed in accordance with NFPA 750 (Standard on Water Mist Fire Protection Systems) as an alternative to other systems using halons, CO2 or other gases and substances harmful to the environment, as well as sprinkler or foam systems using large quantities of water.